 As I sat outside the monastery to pen my trip memoirs, a local person suggested me to go to Turtuk, a beautiful place to write ‘stories’.
-It finally fimed m decision to travel to Turtuk and spend a night at least there.
+It finally firmed my initial decision of Leh to Turtuk and spend at least a night there.

 Sightseeing in Diskit

-The bus reached around 6 pm covering around 80 kms.
-You have to walk up to it the wooden bridge and cross it over to reach Phurool village where homestays are available.
-Befriended three young girls who guided me to Khan Homestay (Rs.600 including dinner and breakfast with common bathrooms).
+The bus reached Turtuk at 6 pm after covering around 80 km.
+You have to walk up to the wooden bridge and cross it over to reach Phurool village where homestays are available.
+I befriended three young girls who guided me to Khan Homestay where I stayed for the night.
+The fare was Rs.600 including dinner and breakfast with common bathrooms.